 From idyllic beaches to lush jungle mountains, you’ll be spoiled for choice on any 10 day Thailand itinerary.
 That said, it’s the 3rd largest country in Southeast Asia, so this sort of time frame requires some savvy planning.
 If you only have 10 days in Thailand, this is the perfect guide to help you plan, prioritize, and maximize your precious time.

 Ultimately, you will not be able to see everything in a 10 day Thailand itinerary.
 There are people who spend months backpacking the country and don’t see everything.
-However, having spent a month backpacking this awesome country myself, I have a decent idea of what you should fill your precious 10 days with!
+However, having spent a month backpacking this awesome country myself, I have a decent idea of what you should fill your precious time with!

 How much will 10 days in Thailand cost?